xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Switch.md

 # About Switch

 ## Short description
-Explains how to use a switch to handle multiple `If` statements.
+Explains how to use a switch to handle multiple `if` statements.

 ## Long description

-To check a condition in a script or function, use an `If` statement.
-The `If` statement can check many types of conditions, including the value of variables and the properties of objects.
+To check a condition in a script or function, use an `if` statement.
+The `if` statement can check many types of conditions, including the value of variables and the properties of objects.

 To check multiple conditions, use a `Switch` statement.
-The `Switch` statement is equivalent to a series of `If` statements, but it is simpler.
+The `Switch` statement is equivalent to a series of `if` statements, but it is simpler.
 The `Switch` statement lists each condition and an optional action.
 If a condition obtains, the action is performed.